Asus ProArt PA32QCV Showcased at Computex 2025 with 6K Resolution and 218 PPI

 ProArt Display PA32UCE and PA27UCGE to also feature

-Also expected to be showcased at CES are two new 4K monitors, designed for video editors and colorists seeking 4K resolution and professional-grade color accuracy.
+Also showcased back in January at CES were two new 4K monitors, designed for video editors and colorists seeking 4K resolution and professional-grade color accuracy.
 These 32-inch and 27-inch 4K HDR monitors offer 600-nits brightness and up to 98% DCI-P3 gamut for beautifully saturated and accurate colors.
 Both monitors are factory pre-calibrated to achieve a Delta E<1 color accuracy.

 The ASUS Light Sync solution uses the backlight sensor to automatically detect backlight brightness and adjusts it to compensate for deviations at startup, eliminating warm-up time and ensuring accurate color performance.
 Likewise, the ambient light sensor automatically adjusts the monitor’s brightness and color temperature based on ambient lighting, for true colors in any environment.
 These monitors support multiple HDR formats, including HLG and HDR10.
 The ProArt Display PA27UCGE also features a 160Hz refresh rate to ensure ultrasmooth visuals.